 Letters of Reference Examples [How to Customize]

-Look at these two very different samples from reference letters:
+Look at these two very different sample reference letter pieces:

 Steven would make a good fit for your position.
 He's a hard worker, conscientious, bright, and very punctual.